Skip to content

 • information you provide to us directly online.
 For example, when you register for a Digital Science event, ask to receive a report or get in touch by completing a form on our website, we collect the personal data you provide, like your name, email address and other basic contact details/professional information.
 We will use this information to fulfil the request you’ve made.
 More occasional examples could include where you respond to a survey or enter into a competition.

 • information we collect from your use of our website.
 When you visit our website, we may collect information about that usage and other technical information, such as your IP address, browser type and any referring website addresses.
-We may combine this automatically collected log information with other information we collect about you and use it to keep a record of our interaction and to enable us to support, personalise and improve Digital Science.
+We may combine this automatically collected log information with other information we collect about you and use it to keep a record of our interaction and to enable us to support, personalise, and improve the Digital Science Resources.
 We may also collect this type of information using cookies and other similar technologies – please see our Cookie Settings for further details.

 • information we collect from our other interactions/business dealings.
-For example, if you attend a webinar, contact us via social media or otherwise interact with our business, including as a representative of a supplier or business partner or about a potential investment, we may track and make a record of those interactions, which may contain personal data.
-If you visit one of our offices, this may be captured on CCTV and used by us for security reasons.
+For example, if you attend a webinar, contact us via social media or otherwise interact with our business, including as a representative of a supplier or business partner or about a potential investment or as part of discussions relating to the purchase of our products, including via calls and video conferences with our sales staff, we may track and make a record of those interactions, which may contain personal data.
+If you visit one of our offices, this may be captured on CCTV and used for security reasons; and photographs/videos may be taken at our events and used for promotional purposes, details of which will be available on request at the relevant site.

 In all the above cases, where we have a relationship with you, we may also use the personal data we collect to manage and keep a record of that relationship and other business administration purposes you’d reasonably expect and, subject always to your preferences, to provide information we think may be of interest to you.

-In many of the above cases, we may also use the information collected to create aggregate or other non-personal data to enable us to benchmark and improve Digital Science and for other analytical / research purposes.
+In many of the above cases, we may use the information collected to create aggregate or other non-personal data to enable us to benchmark and improve the Digital Science Resources and for other analytical / research purposes.
+We may also use trusted AI tools to manage and otherwise process this information.

 Unless we specifically request it, please do not provide us with any sensitive personal information.
 If you provide personal data to us about someone else (such as one of your colleagues), please ensure that you have their permission to do so and that they’re aware of the contents of this Notice.